mendix/docs/content/howto/mobile/how-to-devapps.md

    ![iOS folder structure](attachments/how-to-devapps/ios-folder.png)

-8. In XCode select the **Dev** target and the emulator you want to build your Developer App for:
+8. In XCode select the **Dev** target and the emulator you want to build your developer app for:

    ![Dev target selection](attachments/how-to-devapps/xcode-target-selection.png)